rjakubco/FaFram8/docs/Readme.md

 ### Loading iptables and offline mode
 **This is experimental feature and it requires that you know what are you doing and also that you are prepared to bear the consequences!**

 FaFram provides feature for modifying iptables on remote machines using the _loadIPtablesConfigurationFile("local/path/to/file")_.
 This feature works for both the Static provider and Openstack provider.
 It requires that the ssh user used for connecting to machines is member of sudoers and _sudo_ command can be executed without password.
 FaFram will copy the specified file to all machines and set the _iptables_ on each machine to reflect configuration specified in specified configuration file.
-Meaning that the whole environment will became in state defined by the user.
+Meaning that the whole environment will get to state defined by the user.

 If Static provider is used then old _iptables_ configuration is saved to temp file with name **ipTablesSaved** on each machine.
 This configuration is always restored after test is done or if there was problem with the test.
 When using Openstack provider then iptables are never cleaned.